dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 ### `require_explicit_package_overrides_for_builtin_materializations`

 We have deprecated the behavior whereby installed packages could override built-in materializations without explicit opt-in from the end user.
 When this flag is set to `True`, a materialization defined in a package that matches the name of a built-in materialization will no longer be included in the search and resolution order.
+Unlike for macros, materializations do not use the `search_order` defined in the project `dispatch` config.

 The built-in materializations are `'view'`, `'table'`, `'incremental'`, `'materialized_view'` for models as well as `'test'`, `'unit'`, `'snapshot'`, `'seed'`, and `'clone'`.